Meaning of Financial Modeling

 - Option Pricing Model

 On gaining a deep insight into the concept of financial modeling, let’s look at the process involved in building the same.

 How To Build A Financial Model?

 The following is the step by step breakdown of building a financial model:

 Historical Results and Assumptions

-The first step of building a financial model is to extract the previous three years financial statements of the entity.
-The statements are then converted into the excel format.
+The first step of building a financial model is to extract the entity’s previous three years’ financial statements.
+The statements are then converted into excel format.
 This will serve as a base to frame assumptions for the forecasted period.